 Animal Rights and Other Protest Cases

 The firm is regularly asked to represent persons accused of committing offences in relation to animal rights protests and campaigns.
 Such offences can range from relatively minor public order cases tried in the Magistrates Court to serious criminal offences which can only be tried in the Crown Court and which attract very lengthy sentences should the individual be convicted.
-Tim Greene has been acting for animal rights demonstrators for many years and is one of the country's leading experts in this area of law.
+Tim Greene has been acting for animal rights demonstrators for many years and is one of the country’s leading experts in this area of law.

 We have been involved in the almost all of the prosecutions under SOCPA, some of which have been significant cases in terms of their complexity and importance for the right of individuals to protest against vivisection.
 We represented a woman accused of a conspiracy to interfere with the contractual relationships of Sequani (an animal research organisation) before the Birmingham Crown Court.
 Our client was acquitted following an 18 week trial.
-This case fell under the VHCC regime.
 She was represented at trial by two of our solicitor advocates, Tim Greene and Paul Morgan, while Steven Bird undertook the case preparation.

-We successfully defended a number of people accused of harassment involving protests outside fur shops in central London.
-This was the first prosecution under the new harassment provisions brought in by SOCPA 2005 (and as far as we know the last such prosecution!).
+We have successfully defended several people accused of harassment involving protests outside fur shops in central London.
+One of these cases was the first prosecution under the harassment provisions brought in by SOCPA 2005 (and as far as we know the last such prosecution!).

-We are also represented a man accused of conspiracy to commit arson in relation to the campaign against the University of Oxford's new animal research facility.
-We challenged Low Template DNA in this case which was re-tried in early 2009 following a hung jury (and an acquittal on one charge) at the first trial.
-He was convicted on re-trial but that conviction overturned on appeal.
-Unfortunately the subsequent further re-trial also ended in conviction.
+We also represented a man accused of conspiracy to commit arson in relation to the campaign against the University of Oxford’s animal research facility.
+This case involved challenging Low Template DNA evidence in which we instructed experts from both the UK and USA. .

 Such prosecutions have political overtones and often involve large numbers of defendants which can make the trials lengthy and complex both in relation to the applicable law and the large amount of documentation produced by such lengthy police investigations.

-The firm has acted and continues to act for individuals protesting in relation to campaigns against vivisection, the export and import of live animals, the fur industry and the most recent badger cull.
-These campaigns are run by such varied organisations as Stop Huntingdon Animal Cruelty ("SHAC"), Stop Sequani Animal Testing ("SSAT"), SPEAK and the Coalition to Abolish the Fur Trade ("CAFT").
+The firm has acted and continues to act for individuals protesting in relation to campaigns against vivisection, the export and import of live animals, the fur industry and badger culls.

 Other Protest cases